KelvinHere/Yoga_Milestone_4/README.md

-make a JS carouselle on the front page from random lessons sort instructor admin lessons by reverse pk change password
+make a JS carouselle on the front page from random lessons sort instructor admin lessons by reverse pk change password stop someone using lesson id to put a review on a lesson they have not paid for

 setup development database before submitting